 Other causes of acute diarrhoea include:

 You can book an appointment with a Spire private GP today.

-Your GP will examine your stomach and may suggest treatment for diarrhoea and vomiting and/or dehydration.
-They may ask what and where you’ve eaten and if you’ve been abroad and what your stools look like.
+Your GP will examine your stomach and may suggest treatment for diarrhoea, vomiting and/or dehydration.
+They may ask what and where you’ve eaten, if you’ve been abroad and what your stools look like.
 They may also ask if you have:

-If necessary, your GP will refer you to a gastroenterologist (specialising in stomach and digestion) for diagnosis and treatment for your diarrhoea’s underlying cause.
+If necessary, your GP will refer you to a gastroenterologist (a doctor specialising in the stomach and digestion) for diagnosis and treatment of the underlying cause of your diarrhoea.

 Acute diarrhoea usually clears up without treatment.
 However, it can cause dehydration, which can be serious, especially for babies, young children and the elderly.

 To reduce the risk of dehydration, it’s important to take sips of fluids throughout the day until your diarrhoea stops.
-Your pharmacist will be able to recommend oral rehydration sachets, particularly if you are frail or elderly.
+Your pharmacist can recommend oral rehydration sachets, particularly if you are frail or elderly.
 These sachets are dissolved in water and replace lost salt, glucose and other minerals.

 To ease diarrhoea symptoms, try taking it easy for a few days and: